 Living Web Farms |

-The channels and videos in the collection have to pass a series of rigorous criteria to ensure they are the best use of space on the Drive.
+The channels and videos in the archive have to pass a series of rigorous criteria to ensure they are the best use of space on the Drive.
 This weeds out useless videos like 'News', 'Updates', 'Gear Reviews' and any other videos that will essentially be useless in a disaster situation.

 1. Stay on Topic